-Sewage systems are usually taken for granted.
-Until something goes wrong, many people do not realize its importance and as a result, are often faced with costly repairs.
+Out of sight is out of mind, and sewage systems are often taken for granted.
+Until something goes wrong, many people do not realize how critical the humble sewer system can be.
+As a result, home and business owners are often faced with an unpleasant situation.

-The one thing homeowners cannot do is avoid necessary repairs.
-Sewage lines that are damaged can leak harmful materials into the ground that may make a home unsafe to live in.
+One thing is for sure: Property owners cannot avoid sewer repairs and maintenance.
+Damaged sewage lines can leak harmful materials into the ground and make a home unsafe to live in.

-This is often times disruptive and can be a costly option for homeowners.
+This sewer repair method is disruptive, unattractive, and costly option for homeowners.

 - Less Intrusive.
-A trenchless repair leaves no sign that work was done.
-There is no need to destroy your yard, cement, brick or stone just to get to the sewer lines.
-No interruption in the use of your homes internal pipe systems.
+Trenchless repair leaves no visible scars on your property.
+There is no need to destroy your yard, concrete, brick, or stone surfaces to access sewer lines.
+There is no interruption in the use of your homes internal pipe systems.

 - Lower Costs.
-Because it takes less time to complete the repair and requires less physical labor, the costs associated with trenchless repairs are much lower.
-Long-term savings come from creating a reinforced sewer line that is stronger and less likely to be damaged again.
+Because it takes less time to complete a trenchless repair and requires less physical labor, the costs associated with trenchless repairs are significantly lower then traditional open trench repair.
+Additional long-term savings are achieved by creating a reinforced sewer line that is stronger and less likely to be damaged in the future.

-- Quick Turnaround.
-A trenchless repair can be done much faster than a traditional repair.
-By using a trenchless repair, everything is done in a timely fashion.
-And remember: the longer a damaged sewage line is allowed to leak, the more damage it can cause.
+- Quick Completion Time.
+A trenchless repair can be done much faster than a traditional sewer line repair.
+With trenchless repairs, work is completed in a timely fashion.
+Keep in mind: The longer a damaged sewage line is allowed to leak, the more damage it can cause.

 If the street had to be dug up, it will need a patch when the job is done and poor workmanship is the number one cause of pot holes and sinking asphalt in our city streets.
 A bad street excavation is one that does not use new back fill materials and or is improperly compacted.
-The results from poor workmanship aren’t usually seen for 2-3 years, so make sure you see the workers bring in new backfill material.
+The results of poor work quality might not become visible for years before it appears.
+Be sure plumbing workers bring in new backfill material.

-A good repair will use materials that are as strong as or stronger than the original street, and will include testing and approval of whether the compaction was done to a particular city’s standards and specifications (ensuring the patch is properly secured).
+A good repair will use materials that are as strong or stronger than the original street.
+The repair should include quality testing and assurance the compaction was done in compliance with your city’s guidelines and specifications.
+This includes ensuring the digging area is properly secured.